nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

 At least two Collaborators must approve a pull request before the pull request lands.
+(One Collaborator approval is enough if the pull request has been open for more than 7 days.)
 Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the proposed changes.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.